laotianzi/New_York_Times_TechNews/README.md

 ## **Goal**

 Utilizing NLP,clustering to learn and analyze the language processing.
+In the four notebooks,
+- Scraped data and architected, hosted, and integrated MongoDB databases.
-- Making topic modeling for technology news from 1945-2017 and extract information to form Word Cloud each year.
+- Made topic modeling for technology news from 1945-2017 and Word Cloud each year.
-- By unsuperived learning to cluster the news, finding the interesting classes from the news.
+- By unsuperived learning to cluster the news, got the interesting classes from the news.
-- Extracting the named entity of Google, getting up to second layer of related companies to Google.
+- Extracted the named entity of Google, getting up to second layer of related companies to Google.

 ## **Approach**